Bryan De La Cruz Preview, Player Props: Marlins vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff is 10th in MLB with a collective nine strikeouts per nine innings.
+- The Padres pitching staff is 10th in the league with a collective nine strikeouts per nine innings.

-- The Padres have a 3.86 team ERA that ranks fifth among all MLB pitching staffs.
+- The Padres have the fifth-ranked team ERA among all MLB pitching staffs (3.85).

-- Padres pitchers combine to give up 140 total home runs at a clip of 1.1 per game (to rank 11th in the league).
+- Padres pitchers combine to surrender the 10th-fewest home runs in baseball (141 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.